MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ## Key properties

-If a business card is detected, the business card reader will extract information that it finds based on the following properties.
+If a business card is detected, the business card reader extracts information that it finds based on the following properties.

 |Property |Definition  |
 |---------|---------|